kialo/moodle-mod_kialo/development/README.md

 * go through the plugin checklist linked above
 * the plugin content should be at the root of the repo, not its own folder
 * the git repo should be called `moodle-mod_kialo`
+* configure CI to run the tests for different moodle versions, at least 3.9 (current LTS), 4.0 (next LTS), and latest moodle (4.2)